matrixgpt/matrix-chatgpt-bot/README.md

 ## without Docker

-It is strongly recommended you run this package under Docker.
+**Important**: It is strongly recommended to run this package under Docker to not need to install various dependencies manually.
+Nevertheless, you can also run it by using the package manager yarn (get it via `apt install -y yarn`).
+You might also need to have a newer version of Node.js and other missing packages.

 - `yarn`
 - `yarn build`